-The Detroit Medical Center (DMC) Cardiovascular Institute Vascular Specialists group provides comprehensive medical care, minimally invasive endovascular treatment, open surgical procedures and hybrid operations, combining minimally invasive procedures and open operations.
+The Detroit Medical Center Vascular Surgery program provides comprehensive medical care, minimally invasive endovascular treatment, open surgical procedures and hybrid operations, combining minimally invasive procedures and open operations.

-Our specialists are board-certified vascular surgeons trained at prestigious medical centers.
-We provide state-of-the-art, comprehensive care for patients with arterial, venous and lymphatic diseases.
+Our vascular surgery program offers state-of-the-art, comprehensive care for patients with arterial, venous and lymphatic diseases.

 Vascular Care refers to the care and treatment of problems in the vascular system, which includes arteries, veins and lymphatics.
-When something interrupts the essential functions of the vascular system, you may need to see a DMC vascular disease specialist or vascular surgeon.
-DMC Vascular Specialists manage diseases and conditions of the circulatory system.
-The following is a list of conditions that the DMC Vascular Specialists treat:
+When something interrupts the essential functions of the vascular system, you may need to see a vascular disease specialist or vascular surgeon.
+Vascular Specialists manage diseases and conditions of the circulatory system.
+The following is a list of conditions that Vascular Specialists treat:

 - Open thoracic and abdominal aneurysm repair

 - Aortofemoral bypass

 - Thoracic endovascular aneurysm repair – TEVAR

 - Abdominal endovascular aneurysm repair – EVAR